 Even as we attempt to mitigate climate change, we must still plan for its impacts.
-The long lifespan of our buildings means that they are particularly at risk from, especially considering 87% of existing buildings will still be standing in 2050.
+The long lifespan of our buildings means that they are particularly at risk from climate change, especially considering 87% of existing buildings will still be standing in 2050.

 According to Defra’s 2009 UK Climate Change Projections, in this country we are likely to experience hotter drier summers, warmer wetter winters, a rise in sea levels and an increase in extreme weather events.
 These climactic changes will impact on our daily lives and the buildings that we work and live in must be adapted to cope with such changes.

-The Climate Change Adaptation Plan for BIS emphasised certain priority areas and sets out how to address the challenges and use the emerging evidence for current and future policy and strategy decisions.
+The Climate Change Adaptation Plan from BIS emphasised certain priority areas and sets out how to address the challenges and use the emerging evidence for current and future policy and strategy decisions.

 The UK Climate Impacts Programme (UKCIP) helps public, private and voluntary organisations to adapt to inevitable climate change.
 The site also contains information on adaptation in the built environment including details about planning, construction and management and useful links to other organisations involved in these areas.

 The Town & Country Planning Association (TCPA) published a report called Climate change adaptation by design: a guide for sustainable communities to help communicate the importance of adapting to climate change, and to show how adaptation can be integrated into the planning, design and development of new and existing communities.
 It contains useful information on policy and legislative drivers for adaptation and it proposes a range of adaptation options using practical examples and a suggested framework for delivering them.